rangle/ngCourse2/routing/route_guards.md

 ## Async Route Guards

-The `canActivate` and `canDeactivate` functions can either return values of type `boolean`, or `Observable<boolean>` \(an Observable that resolves to `boolean`\).
+The `canActivate` and `canDeactivate` functions can return values of type `boolean`, or `Observable<boolean>` \(an Observable that resolves to `boolean`\).
 If you need to do an asynchronous request \(like a server request\) to determine whether the user can navigate to or away from the route, you can simply return an `Observable<boolean>`.
 The router will wait until it is resolved and use that value to determine access.

 For example, when the user navigates away you could have a dialog service ask the user to confirm the navigation.
 The dialog service returns an `Observable<boolean>` which resolves to true if the user clicks 'OK', or false if user clicks 'Cancel'.